Business license: Example: Pennsylvania

 Pennsylvania allows online registration of small business start-ups, but does not provide licensing guidance.

 The Pennsylvania Open for Business Online Business Registration Interview (OBRI) is a step-by-step wizard that guides users through the process of registering an enterprise with the Departments of Labor & Industry, Revenue, and State.

 The OBRI is a business registration tool and is not intended to be a replacement for professional consultation with qualified practitioners.
 The laws and regulations governing business start-up, practice, and expansion are varied and compliance with such standards depends upon the particular circumstances of a business.
 If legal advice or other expert assistance is required, the services of a competent professional should be sought.

 Certain actions are required by all businesses in Pennsylvania in order for them to continue in business in Pennsylvania.
 This includes New Hire Reporting (including reporting oneself as a new hire when starting a business).

 United Kingdom

 In the UK, a license is required for "some business activities".

-Bangladesh

-In Bangladesh, obtaining a trade license (Business license) is mandatory for both online and offline businesses to legally operate.
-The issuance of the trade license is overseen by the City Corporation or Union councils of Bangladesh, depending on the business's location.
-Businesses operating within major metropolitan areas fall under the jurisdiction of the North or South City Corporations.
-In rural areas, Union Councils are responsible for issuing trade licenses.
-The online business licenses are handled by National Board of Revenue.
-The cost of a trade license varies depending on factors such as the business type, size, and location.
-Generally, small businesses can expect to pay between BDT 500 to 1,000, while medium and large businesses may incur costs ranging from BDT 3,000 to 60,000.